Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 Subsequently, Warner Bros.
 Movie World commenced operations in 2018, followed by CLYMB Abu Dhabi, an indoor adventure destination, in 2019.

-In August 2022, Aldar Properties launched Yas Park Gate, the Mediterranean-style gated community beside Yas Park, which is a first-of-its-kind family and recreational activity park with an area of 115,000m² in North Yas.
+In August 2022, Aldar Properties launched Yas Park Gate, the Mediterranean-style gated community beside Yas Park, a first-of-its-kind family and recreational activity park with an area of 115,000m² in North Yas.

-The residential development, valued at Dh1.15bn ($313m) will complement the existing communities while showcasing 508 new homes spread across 255,000m².
-The handovers are expected to begin in the first quarter of 2026.
+The residential development, valued at Dh1.15bn, will complement the existing communities while showcasing 508 new homes spread across 255,000m².
+The handovers are expected to begin in the first quarter of 2026 (Q1 2026).

 In May 2023, SeaWorld Yas Island, Abu Dhabi, the inaugural Marine Life Theme Park in the region, commenced operations, featuring five indoor levels across a vast expanse of 183,000m².

 The 86,000m² Ferrari World Abu Dhabi is the world’s largest indoor theme park.
-The 50m-high, red octopus-shaped roof of the park required 12,370 tonnes of steel for the creation of its 2,200m perimeter.
+The 50m-high, red octopus-shaped roof of the park required 12,370t of steel for the creation of its 2,200m perimeter.

 The 500-room, 85,000m² Yas Marina Hotel consists of two, 12-storey curvilinear towers connected by a sculpted-steel monocoque bridge and a 217m canopy.
 The bridge passes over the Grand Prix F1 racing track.

-Its facade is made of steel grid shells and 5,800 diamond-shaped glass panels, with about 5,000 RGBW LED fixtures, which were installed by Arup Lighting.
+Its facade is made of steel grid shells and 5,800 diamond-shaped glass panels, with around 5,000 RGBW LED fixtures.

 Six other hotels surrounding the central Yas Hotel Plaza have 1,800 rooms in all.
 Aldar manages them under the brands such as InterContinental Hotels Group, Rotana and Rezidor.